CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 For this class, we will use the tables and data from [`cyf_hotels_exercise5.sql`](../week-16/cyf_hotels_exercise5.sql).
 To start from a clean state for your `cyf_hotels` database, run `psql -d cyf_hotels -f cyf_hotels_exercise5.sql`.

 During the last class, we created a new NodeJS project called `cyf-hotels-api` with a single API endpoint `/hotels` to get the list of all hotels.
+In this class, we will add other endpoints with more functionalities to interact with the `cyf_hotels` database.

 ```js
 const express = require("express");